her0x/opportunities/README.md

 # opportunities
-microservice: fetch intersecting markets from a list of exchanges
+microservice: fetch intersecting markets from a list of 0x based exchanges